edelman-predictive-intelligence-centre/Methodology/Text-Classification/DataturksTagging-Supervised/README.md

      - Manually evaluate articles with differernt tags from 2 taggers
      - Refine Taxonomy definitions internally for better clarity
      - Repeat step 2-5
+6. Export data and save to Cloud Storage and BigQuery
+   - via API:
-6. Configure API key and project name for Automation scripts and start crontab jobs
+     - Configure API key and project name for Automation scripts and start crontab jobs
-7. Scripts will run every 15mins to transfer labelled data into Cloud Storage and BigQuery
+     - Scripts will run every 15mins to transfer labelled data into Cloud Storage and BigQuery
+   - via UI:
+     - Download labelled data
+     - Upload to Cloud Storage and BigQuery
 ### Phase 4 - Modelling
 1. Train Model
 2. Save Model